Virginia Woolf: Asham House (1911–1919)

-Marriage (1912–1941)
+Marriage and war (1912–1920)

-Leonard Woolf was one of Thoby Stephen's friends at Trinity College, Cambridge, and noticed the Stephen sisters in Thoby's rooms there on their visits to the May Ball in 1900 and 1901.
-He recalls them in "white dresses and large hats, with parasols in their hands, their beauty literally took one's breath away".
-To him, they were silent, "formidable and alarming".
+Leonard Woolf was one of Thoby Stephen's friends at Trinity College, Cambridge, and had encountered the Stephen sisters in Thoby's rooms while visiting for May Week between 1899 and 1904.
+He recalled that in "white dresses and large hats, with parasols in their hands, their beauty literally took one's breath away".
+In 1904 Leonard left Britain for a civil service position in Ceylon, but returned for a year's leave in 1911 after letters from Lytton Strachey, describing Virginia's beauty, enticed him back.
+He and Virginia attended social engagements together, and he moved into Brunswick Square as a tenant in December of that year.